WyntrHeart/note/readme.txt

 A simple cli program to manage plain text notes.
 Notes are stored in $HOME/documents/notes.
 The edit subcommand uses the $EDITOR environment variable.
 Tested on Windows 10 and Android 9. *Should* also work on Linux.

 Builds with GCC.
-MSVC does not have the needed includes.
+MSVC does not work.

 NOTE: I am a beginner programmer so please use this software with caution.
-I am not responsible if it deletes all you bank info, sponfaneously combusts your computer, or if reading my awful code causes you to have an aneurism.
+I am not responsible if it deletes all you bank info, spontaneously combusts your computer, or if reading my awful code causes you to have an aneurysm.

 usage: note NOTE|SUBCOMMAND [ARG1 [ARG2]]
     Display NOTE or do SUBCOMMAND